benong777/kast-react/README.md

 # CTD - Kast-React

-This app ...
-Future features will include ...
+This app allows users to search for a location to view/post status updates.

 ## Expanding the ESLint configuration